 A basic rule of thumb is that if it doesn’t have a big P sign with instructions nearby, then it’s probably free.
 Most parking machines work with both coins and cards, but some of the old ones accept only coins.
 If you’re interested in long term parking, multi-story parking, or a detailed map of the areas, take a look here.

-How to add gas while on your Iceland road trip
+How to add gas while driving the Ring Road in Iceland

 You’d think you know how to add gas by now, huh?
 Also, how complicated can it be?
 You can ask someone if you cannot do it, in the end.
 Well, sometimes you’ll be happy to see a random gas pump in the middle of nowhere, and there won’t be a gas station assigned to it.
 Just a lonely gas pump on a field.

 For these cases, you need to know how to add gas, as this might be your only gas pump for miles and miles, so you shouldn’t miss the opportunity.
 And there will be no one around to help you, so pay attention here.